SnowyMouse/invader/README.md

   -t --tags <dir>              Use the specified tags directory.
 Use multiple
                                times to add more directories, ordered by precedence.
+  -v --verbose                 Print whether or not tags are omitted, Do
+                               verbose comparisons.
 ```

 ### invader-bitmap